roweeena/sei45-homework/README.md

   - `git add .`
   - `git commit -m "YOUR_COMMIT_MESSAGE_GOES_HERE"`(where `YOUR_COMMIT_MESSAGE_GOES_HERE` is your description of the work you are committing)
 - **Push your changes to your forked repository**
-  - `git pull upstream main` - merge changes that have been made to this repository into your own local repository.
+  - `git pull upstream main` - merge changes that have been made to this repository into your own local repository (if a weird screen appears on this step, PLEASE SEE THE **IMPORTANT 2** NOTED BELOW).
   - `git push origin main`
 - **Once you're finished, submit a pull request for me to accept your homework**
   - Navigate to your forked version of this repository on Github (eg [https://github.com/{YOUR_USERNAME_HERE}/sei45-homework](https://github.com/{YOUR_USERNAME_HERE}/sei45-homework)).